 At the WordPress Meetup in Orlando, WP co-founder Matt Mullenweg faced critical questions from agencies, developers and WordPress users.
 The Q&A focused on the integration of the Gutenberg editor and the future of WordPress in general.

 In July 2017, over 80 percent of all WP sites were still using outdated PHP versions.
 Although today it is only 32 percent, but even that is still too much.
 For this reason, the Core PHP team has launched the Servehappy project to educate users about the importance of up-to-date PHP versions and to further reduce the number of WordPress sites with old PHP versions.

 The WordCamp Retreat needs helping hands

-From May 4 to 6, the first WordCamp in retreat format will take place in Soltau.
+The first WordCamp in retreat format will take place in Soltau from 4 to 6 Mai .
 In order for the event to run smoothly, the organizers are looking for volunteers.
-Besides behind the scenes insights and a great time with the WP community, as a volunteer you will of course get a free ticket.
+Besides insights behind the scenes and a great time with the WP community, as a volunteer you will of course get a free ticket.
 The event is almost sold out.
-If you want to get your hands on a regular ticket at the end of January, you should definitely sign up for the sign up for the newsletter.
+If you want to get your hands on a regular ticket at the end of January, be sure to sign up for the newsletter.

 Frontenberg - the Gutenberg playground in your browser

-You want to try out the new Gutenberg-Editor, which everyone is talking about for weeks, without installing the Gutenberg-Plugin on your site ?
-No problem, because Tom J Nowell - WordPress -developer at Automattic - has developed Frontenberg for exactly this purpose.
+You want to try the new Gutenberg editor that everyone has been talking about for weeks, without installing the Gutenberg-plugin on your site ?
+No problem, because exactly for this purpose Tom J Nowell - WordPress developer at Automattic - has developed Frontenberg.

-With so much information about the upcoming General Data Protection Regulation, it's hard to keep track of it all.
-If you want to know exactly which regulations will apply to EU citizens and companies from 25 May 2018, you should take a look at the the official information on the GDPR from the European Commission.
+With all the information about the upcoming General Data Protection Regulation, it's hard to keep track of everything.
+If you want to know exactly which regulations will apply to EU citizens and companies from 25.
+Mai 2018, you should take a look at the official information on GDPR from the European Commission.